Mobile App Design Healthcare

 From interviews and on-site hospital visits, I uncovered a core conflict:

-The hospital’s rapid pace often clashes with the need for precise, error-free surgical tool preparation.
+The hospital’s rapid pace often clashes with the need for precise surgical tool preparation.

 ⚠️ This raises a key challenge: